uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 From [SUSE Terms & Conditions](https://www.suse.com/products/terms_and_conditions.pdf):

 > Up to 2 Virtual Machines running on the same Virtualization Host or Virtualization Environment or within the same Private Cloudaccount or **Public Cloud zone can be deployed with one "1-2 Sockets or 1-2 Virtual Machines" Subscription Offering**.

+In the Public Cloud, the "region" is defined as de geographic location where the public cloud datacenter resides (like, US-East, Asia, US-West, etc).
+On the other hand, a "zone" represents an isolated location within a particular datacenter (region) where the cloud services originate and operate. i.a. "us-west-2a", "europe-west2-b", etc.

 This means, all virtual instances that belong to the same "zone" (not region) will match with the "1-2 Virtual Machines" subscription.